Smoked Beef Birria Tacos

 You need to move quickly now, which is why it is important to be prepared.
 Add some pulled smoked beef chuck, finely diced onion, grated cheese and cilantro, then fold over your taco.
 Shortly after, when the bottom of your taco has got some color, flip to brown the other side.

 This whole process should take a minute or less.
-Serve with a squeeze of lime, some more chopped cilantro and a bowl of the consomme topped with onion and cilantro and a squeeze of lime to dip your taco into.
+Serve with a squeeze of lime, some more chopped cilantro, and a bowl of the consomme topped with onion and cilantro and a squeeze of lime to dip your taco into.

-Best enjoyed with friends, family, and an ice-cold cerveza or several, this is truly an amazing dish.
+Best enjoyed with friends, family, and an ice-cold Cerveza or several, this is truly an amazing dish.
 My neighbor said hands down the best taco he’s ever had.
-But he had also had several of those cervezas.
+But he had also had several of those Cervezas.
 Either way, these are amazing, and street food at its finest.

-Beef Birria Tacos with Consomme
+Smoked Beef Birria Tacos